Franceway Ranna Cossitt: Establishment

 Cumberland College was an experiment.
-The country was comparatively new.
-The Cumberland Presbyterian Church had been chiefly devoted to the more immediate work of saving sinners and collecting congregations.
-The itinerant plan of preaching, and yearly camp meetings, constituted a large part of their machinery.
+The country was comparatively new and the Cumberland Presbyterian Church had been chiefly devoted to the more immediate work of saving sinners and collecting congregations.
+The itinerant plan of preaching, and yearly camp meetings, constituted a large part of their work.
 The establishment of denominational schools and of colleges had been overlooked.
-The lessons necessary to conducting such enterprises with success had to be learned from experience.
-A practical man would have expected blunders and a probable failure.
-Again, the plan of the Institution was a novelty.
-It was a generous conception.
-Almost any reasoner would have decided that it was suitable to the wants and genius of plain, practical people.
-It looked to the education of young men, and especially of young men preparing for the ministry, who had not the means of supporting themselves at more expensive institutions of learning.
-Rugged young men, who had been first trained at the plow, and who had the vigor of body, were to be converted into scholars, statesmen, and pulpit orators.
-The students were to occupy dormitories provided for them, to use straw beds, and furniture of the plainest and cheapest king, and to board at a common boarding-house.
-The fare was to be healthful, but plain and cheap.
+The lessons necessary for success had to be learned from experience.
+The college looked to the education of young men, and especially of young men preparing for the ministry, who were not able to support themselves at more expensive college.
+Young men who were more used to a plow were to be converted into scholars, statesmen, and pulpit orators.
+The students were to occupy dormitories with straw beds and furniture of the plainest and cheapest king.
+Food was to be healthful, but plain and cheap.
 All luxuries were proscribed.
 The students were to work two hours each day except the Sabbath and to pay sixty dollars a year into the College treasury.

-Upon the opening of the College, Mr. Cossitt collected around him some of the best young men in the land.
-A large log building was constructed for College purposes, and the students who were educated there during ten of the first years of the Institution "rubbed their backs against wooden walls."
-Notwithstanding what would now be considered the grimness and severity of the system, the number of students was large.
-In the spring and summer of 1830, it reached one hundred and twenty-five.
+Cossitt collected some of the best young men in the land.
+A large log building was constructed for College purposes, and the students who were educated there during ten of the first years of the Institution "rubbed their backs against wooden walls.".
+Notwithstanding what would now be considered the grimness and severity of the system, the college was popular and in the spring and summer of 1830, 125 men were attending classes.